gkalomiros/shotokan/curriculum/proposed/README.md

   combinations exploring more advanced footwork; learning auxiliary Shotokan kata curriculum; deep exploration of tokuigata; kata application synthesis; refinement of advanced partner drills and strategies.
 * **Social:** Leadership within the dojo and at special events, such as promotions, gasshuku, and tournaments.
-* **Mental:** Individualized research into Shotokan, karate-adjacent topics, or relating cross-training concepts into Shotokan training.
+* **Scholastic:** Individualized research into Shotokan, karate-adjacent topics, or relating cross-training concepts into Shotokan training.

 New black belts should begin working towards ensuring the lessons learned in their kihon are being applied evenly to